huggingface/transformers/docs/source/main_classes/trainer.rst

 Deployment in Notebooks
 =======================================================================================================================

-The problem with notebooks is that there is no normal ``deepspeed`` launcher to rely on, so we have to emulate it.
+The problem with notebooks is that there is no normal ``deepspeed`` launcher to rely on, so under certain setups we have to emulate it.

-Here is how you'd have to adjust your training code to have DeepSpeed working:
+Here is how you'd have to adjust your training code in the notebook to use DeepSpeed.
+This example uses `Seq2SeqTrainer`, but the same applies to `Trainer` or any subclass of it:

 .. code-block:: python

     import os

     # deepspeed requires a distributed environment even if one process is used
-    # emulating distributed env with a single gpu 0 (for multiple-gpus need a process per gpu)
+    # this seems to be required on colab.google.com, but works fine without it in normal jupyter notebook
     os.environ['RANK'] = "0"
-    local_rank = 0

     # You can also tweak the following if need be
     # os.environ['CUDA_VISIBLE_DEVICES'] = "0"